jem-donato/tasteology/README.md

 ## Netlify

-This project is automatically deployed to netlify using CI/CD page can be accessed through this link: https://tasteology-jem.netlify.app/
+This project is automatically deployed to netlify via CI/CD.
+This page can be accessed through this link: https://tasteology-jem.netlify.app/